 A remake of the 1979 controversial cult classic, I Spit on Your Grave retells the horrific tale of writer Jennifer Hills who takes a retreat from the city to a charming cabin in the woods to start on her next book.
 But Jennifer's presence in the small town attracts the attention of a few morally deprived locals led by Johnny, the town's service station owner, his two co-workers, Andy and Stanley, who along with their socially and mentally challenged friend Matthew, set out one night to teach this city girl a lesson.

-I don't take orders from a fucking woman!
+I don't take orders from no fucking woman!

 Sarah Butler plays Jennifer Hills, a writer that happens to look like an 18 year old lingerie model.
 She needs seclusion to finish her crap novel so she decides the best thing to do is rent a log cabin, that looks like $300,000 house, in the middle of Bumfuck Nowhere.
 Apparently they don't rent log cabins in reputable parts of the United States.